Czeach/Adyen-android-assignment/README.md

 **OPTIONAL**
 * Allow user to save/persist APODs that they like and pin them to the top of the summary list screen.
 * The UI/UX is not a strict requirement, feel free to make it pixel perfect with animations if you please.

+## Notes:
+- I employed the Model-View-ViewModel (MVVM) architecture to separate concerns and enhance testability.
+- The data flow is unidirectional, making sure that the UI observes the ViewModel for changes in state.
+- I used Coroutines and Flow for asynchronous operations, enabling smooth background operations and real-time data updates without blocking the UI.
+- Hilt was used for dependency injection to simplify the management of dependencies.
+- I integrated Room as the local database for persisting data.
+- I used MockK library to create mocks of classes for testing.

+Possible Enhancements:
+- In my current implementation of APODViewModel, I am launching an asynchronous operation in the init block of the viewmodel.
+This is not the most ideal solution as it can lead to issues if the call tries to update the object before it is fully initialized, but was adopted due to time constraints of the task.
+If I had more time I would device a more effective approach to trigger the data fetching operation.
+- If I had more time, I would increase unit tests coverage and implement UI tests and instrumentation tests for the database to ensure comprehensive testing coverage and reliability of the app.